 B&H is the exclusive advertiser for this site.
 If you don't have an adblocker in place, you'll see their ads in the right-hand column on every page, and at the bottom of pages for which products are mentioned in which they still sell those film items.
 B&H and I have worked to try to make the ads that are served relevant to the information in this site.
 I see the advertising as much as a service to the reader to help them quickly find items of interest to them.
 Especially with film, it's getting more and more difficult to find vendors that sell both film and new items related to film use.
 My hope is that these advertising links will make it easier for you.

 Beyond the ease of finding relevant items, clicking on advertising links in this site helps keep this site afloat.
-If you want this site to continue and to expand (I have plenty more material I can repurpose and put on this site), please help me out by using the B&H advertising links.
+If you want this site to continue and to expand, please help me out by using the B&H advertising links.

 B&H Photo Video Store (advertiser link)